hundredplans/obsidian/computers/rust/haskell/lists.md

 - elem num/char list -> returns true if num/char is inside the list
 - Do not use the above functions on empty lists as it errors
 - show list -> Return a string from value e.g. 121 returns ['1', '2', '1']
+- singleton elem -> Return list with a single elem

 ## Texan Ranges
 - [1..20] represents 1-20 in a list